 - A team can achieve greater than 100 percent (as a result of stretch objectives achieved)

 Individual team totals are rolled up into the program predictability measure (see Figure 19).

 SAFe Team Self-Assessment

-Agile teams continuously assess and improve their methodology.
-This is often done through a structured, periodic self-assessment process.
-This gives the team time to reflect on and discuss the key practices that help yield results.
-One such tool is a simple SAFe team practices assessment, as appears in this spreadsheet: When the team completes the spreadsheet, it will automatically produce a radar chart like the one shown in Figure 23, which highlights relative strengths and weaknesses.
+Agile teams continuously assess and improve their process.
+One such tool is a simple SAFe team practices assessment.
+When the team completes the spreadsheet, it will automatically produce a radar chart like the one shown in Figure 20, which highlights relative strengths and weaknesses.

 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.

 Leffingwell, Dean.
 Scaling Software Agility: Best Practices for Large Enterprises.
 Addison-Wesley, 2007.